CO2 is captured before it enters the atmosphere. It is then purified and compressed into a liquid-like form.

 Storage occurs deep underground, where it is safely isolated far beneath freshwater and deposited into a targeted geologic layer where it fills in the gaps in naturally porous rock and is permanently sealed above by a thick layer of impermeable rock.

-Captured carbon can also be used to create essential products such as concrete, fuels, and chemicals—turning CO2 emissions into building blocks for new industries.
+Captured carbon can also be used to create essential products such as concrete, fuels and chemicals — turning CO2 emissions into building blocks for new industries.